phoebe-gill/pjgill.net/content/post/enfield-news-talk.md

 tags = ["green", "metaswitch"]
 +++

+**This post was published before I became a civil servant.
+I am unable say whether I still agree with it.**

 Last week, I gave ~100 of my colleagues a 7-minute tour of the past year's news in the local borough.
 It was quite rewarding, and I believe a good means of spurring interest in local politics.
 In this post, I'll talk about how this came to pass, and why you should think of doing likewise.

 My employer - Metaswitch - is a company of about 700 people, with ~400 based in our head office in Enfield.
 At least 100 employees (of whom I am one) live in Enfield.
 Despite this, I've come to observe that some of my colleagues (including some who lived in the borough) knew nothing of local affairs.